Should you delete your period tracker? - NewsBreak

 “If you are using an online period tracker or tracking your cycles through your phone, get off it and delete your data,” McLaughlin said in the now-viral tweet on Tuesday.

 The message was in response to a recently leaked draft that indicated the U.S. Supreme Court may overturn Roe v.
-Wade.Local women’s healthcare provider offers free post-abortion recovery
+Wade.Woman gets 30 years in prison for letting 13-year-old ‘marry’ 47-year-old man

 Roe v.
 Wade was a landmark decision that granted abortion rights in the United States.
 Now that it is in jeopardy of being overturned this summer, McLaughlin warns that people who use period tracker apps should be wary.